LuigiLegion/gatsby-portfolio-site/content/blog/yhelper-etl/index.md

 ---
 title: Yhelper ETL
 date: '2020-12-31T12:34:56.121Z'
 description: ETL process that extracts DOH NYC restaurant inspection results data using the Socrata Open Data API, transforms it by removing invalid entries and grouping inspections by date under a single restaurant by phone number, and loads it into a Firestore document-based NoSQL database with a built-in REST API.
+The REST API will allow consumers to easily retrieve a single restaurant's historical inspection data and incorporate it into their solutions.
 ---

 ![Yhelper ETL Screenshot](./screenshot.png)